-The University of Maine is unique in having degree programs in Engineering Physics, besides our outstanding B.A., B.S. and Graduate degrees in Physics.
+The University of Maine is unique in having undergraduate and graduate degree programs in both physics and engineering physics.

 - Good record of post-graduate placement

 - Wide-ranging research areas

 - Programs may be started in both the fall and spring semesters

 We have 17 faculty members who are active in teaching and research, with over 50 combined research fields.Multidisciplinary research projects have involved chemistry, engineering, earth sciences, mathematics, and other fields.